Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 Cedar and redwood naturally resist decay better than pressure-treated pine, but they cost roughly 30-50% more per linear foot.

-Composite Materials for Hot Tub Privacy
+Composite Fencing for Hot Tub Privacy

 PVC and Vinyl Fencing for Hot Tub Privacy and Noise Reduction

-Some vinyl fencing looks unmistakably plastic, which clashes with natural landscape designs.
+PVC and vinyl fencing needs nothing beyond occasional hosing, however, some options look unmistakably plastic, which can clash with natural landscape designs.

 Gazebos and Pergolas